Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 If a formal parameter is a structure type then the actual parameter *must* be a general instance of ExternalStructure, and as many bytes as the sizeof the type of the formal parameter is passed.
 N.B. if the actual parameter is too small then garbage byets will be passed following the bytes of the actual parameter.[^10]
 [^10]: The SqueakFFIPrims plugin can easily be extended to pass the memory pointed to by an ExternalAddress.
 Please inform Eliot if this is a pressing need.

-#### Result Returning
+#### Returning Results

-The same set of objects are answered as values from interface methods whose return types are those of the above.
+The same set of objects are answered as values from interface methods whose return types are the same as the above.
 - for bool the full word of the function's result is tested and if zero then false, otherwise true, is answered.
 - for char and schar the least significant 8 bits of the function's result is answered as a Character[^6]
 - for the integer types, the appropriate width of the result is collected, and then sign-extended if necessary, and answered as a suitable Integer instance.